Ninian Comper: Career

-In February 18, 2025, a parishioner through a visit to RIBA Library, discovered that one of Comper’s missing Gosport windows is that of the east window located at St Mary’s Catholic Church in Gosport High Street.
+In 2025, a parishioner through a visit to RIBA Library, discovered that one of Comper’s missing Gosport windows is that of the east window located at St Mary’s Catholic Church in Gosport High Street.
 The window was initially believed to be that of Gottfried Semper.
-But after viewing the five existing drawings, the parishioner confirmed that it is indeed Comper’s.
-The only other window known to be designed by Comper in a Catholic Church is located in Downside Abbey in Somerset.
+But after viewing the five existing drawings, the parishioner confirmed that it is Comper’s.
+The only other window known to be designed by Comper in a Catholic Church is located in Downside Abbey.